-Himalaya, Uttarakhand, India: We have initiated a new project in northern India that centers on documenting long-term and abrupt fluctuations in the intensity of the Indian Summer Monsoon (ISM) during the Holocene.
-This project will employ non-destructive imaging and multi-proxy analyses of lake sediment cores to develop quantitative records capturing the timing, duration and nature of high frequency (multi-decadal scale) variability in the ISM and assess the correspondence between fluctuations in summer temperature and the strength of the ISM in northern India during Holocene.
-Emily Niederman (M.S. student, UGA), together with Jeff Speakman (Center for Applied Isotope Studies, UGA) and Professor Bahadur Kotlia (Kumaun University, India) has undertaken analysis of a series of lake sediment cores using XRF, X-ray and CT scans to better characterize the full range of variability in the ISM and in doing so, gain a deeper understanding of the processes driving the long-term and abrupt fluctuations in the ISM and its modes of variability.
+Himalaya, Uttarakhand, India: We have initiated a new project, funded by the NSF, in northern India that centers on documenting long-term and abrupt fluctuations in the intensity of the Indian Summer Monsoon (ISM) during the Holocene.
+This project will employ non-destructive imaging and multi-proxy analyses of lake sediment cores to develop quantitative records capturing the timing, duration and nature of high frequency (multi-decadal scale) variability in the ISM and assess the correspondence between fluctuations in summer temperature and the strength of the ISM in northern India during the Holocene.
+Emily Niederman (M.S. student, UGA), together with Dr. Alex Cherkinsky at the Center for Applied Isotope Studies, UGA and Professor Bahadur Kotlia (Kumaun University, India) has undertaken analysis of a series of lake sediment cores using XRF, X-Ray and CT scans to better characterize the full range of variability in the ISM and in doing so, gain a deeper understanding of the processes driving the long-term and abrupt fluctuations in the ISM and its modes of variability.

 Intermountain West of the United States: Our research in the western United States has documented that the warming experienced by sub-alpine lakes in the Sierra Nevada, Snake Range, Ruby and East Humboldt Mountains and the Uinta Mountains, during the late 20th and early 21st centuries is unprecedented in the context of the last ~ 150 years (Porinchu et al. 2007; Porinchu et al. 2010; Reinemann et al. 2011; Reinemann et al. 2014a).
 We are extending these records further into the past, i.e. the middle to late Holocene, to develop high resolution (multi-decadal-scale) reconstructions of Great Basin paleoclimate over a longer time-scale, put contemporaneous changes into context, and increase our understanding of the linkage between these localized changes and regional climate dynamics.
 Together with Stephen Cooper (M.S. student, UGA) and colleagues at Ohio University and The Ohio State University we have also recently begun a project to use pollen, charcoal and geochemical signals extracted from meadow and lake sediment cores to develop lengthy, high-resolution (multi-decadal to sub-centennial scale) fire and vegetation histories for Great Basin National Park.